metal3-io/metal3-docs/design/hostclaim-multitenancy.md

 the same namespace should not be an issue.

 Tenant clusters using BareMetalHosts in other namespaces cannot be pivoted.
-It can be expected from a security point of vue as it would give the bare-metal servers credentials to the tenants.
+It can be expected from a security point of view as it would give the bare-metal servers credentials to the tenants.

 When servers are managed on a separate cluster using the identityRef field in